Bardhec Bytyqi: Esbjerg

 He moved to Esbjerg fB on 10 January 2022 for the second part of the season on a deal until the end of 2024, in order to help the team to avoid relegation.
-He was an unused substitute in the first match in February, but managed to play in all 3 matches of the March in where Esbjerg failed to score any goal taking only one goalless draw in which Bytyqi managed to play the full 90-minutes.
+He was an unused substitute in the first match in February, but managed to play in all three matches of the March in where Esbjerg failed to score any goal taking only one goalless draw in which Bytyqi managed to play the full 90-minutes.
 Esbjerg was put in relegation group where played 10 more matches with Bytyqi mostly as a starter, but receiving lack of results collecting only 1 win and 5 draws relegating in the 2nd Division after finishing in the penultimate place of the ranking.

 In the 2022–23 Danish 2nd Division he lost his starting place playing often as a substitute.

+Middelfart

+On 12 July 2024, ahead of the 2024–25 season, Danish 2nd Division club Middelfart Boldklub confirmed that Bytyqi had joined the club.

 International career

-Bytyqi was first called up for the Albania national U21 team by just appointed coach Alban Bushi for a gathering in Durrës, Albania from 18–25 January 2017.
+Bytyqi was first called up for the Albania national U21 team by just appointed coach Alban Bushi for a gathering in Durrës, Albania from 18 to 25 January 2017.
 He was recalled two months later in two friendly matches against Moldova on 25 and 27 March 2017.
 In the second match played at Selman Stërmasi Stadium, Bytyqi scored in the second half of a match that Albania won 2–0 after a goal by Kristal Abazaj in the first half.